 Hypericum revolutum subsp. revolutum, Hypericum kalmianum, Hypericum kalmii, Hypericum lanuriense, Hypericum leucoptychodes

 Bloom Time: June to November

-Hypericum revolutum is an evergreen shrub or small tree, with leaves opposite, closely spaced and crowded at the ends of branches, green to slightly glaucous, sessile, clasping at the base.
-Single bright yellow flowers form at the ends of branches, up to 2 inches (5 cm) in diameter, blooming from June to November.
-The fruit is a reddish-brown capsule, up to 0.5 inch (1.3 cm) long and up to 04 inch (1 cm) wide.
+Hypericum revolutum is an evergreen shrub or small tree with opposite green to slightly glaucous leaves closely spaced and crowded at the ends of branches.
+Single flowers are bright yellow, up to 2 inches (5 cm) in diameter, and appear at the ends of branches from June to November.
+Fruits are reddish-brown capsules.
+They are up to 0.5 inches (1.3 cm) long and up to 04 inches (1 cm) wide.